amnghd/A_Review_on_Pyspark/README.md

-# A_Review_on_Pyspark
+## A review of basic functionalities of pyspark

 I am going over the basics of pyspark.
-I use datacamp course and udemy course as my references.
+Here are the notebooks you might find interesting: